yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 For each secret:

+* It runs an attack assuming that all other columns are known attributes.
-* It discovers sets of known attributes that uniquely define each row of the data.
+* It discovers smaller sets of known attributes that uniquely define each row of the data.
 * It selects a set of secret values where each value constitutes fewer than 60% of the rows, but more than 0.05% of the rows.
 We avoid very common values because they tend not to be sensitive.
 We avoid very rare values because most predictions tend to be False, and an occasional random correct prediction can skew the results.
 * After shuffling the target rows, it steps through the rows for both baseline and synthetic data attacks, making a prediction for each row.
 It quits when either the confidence bounds are with 10% of the precision for either the baseline or the attacks, and when at least 5 True predictions have been made for both baseline and attack.
 * It updates the three results files.
 In this fashion, the results files continuously receive more results data as `brm_attack.py` runs.